EkType/Mukta/README.md

 ## Building the font from source

+This requires the following programs:

+- **[Fontlab Studio](http://www.fontlab.com/font-editor/fontlab-studio/):** `.vfb` design files are used by this font editor, for Windows and Mac from the Fontlab company with a proprietary license and requiring a license fee from each user.

+- **[AFDKO](http://www.adobe.com/devnet/opentype/afdko.html):** A set of command line tools for generating OpenType fonts from Adobe

 The build process used by Ek Type is as follows:

 1. Make changes in FontLab `.vfb` file

 2. Generate the `.ttf` file

-3. Open the `.ttf` file in VOLT, import the appropriate `.vtp` file

-4. Make changes if required in the `.vtp` file.
+3. Make changes in AFDKO feature files.

-5. Ship the font from VOLT

-6. Run ttfautohint using the batch file. `$ Autohint.bat`

-This requires the following programs:

-- **[Fontlab Studio](http://www.fontlab.com/font-editor/fontlab-studio/):** `.vfb` design files are used by this font editor, for Windows and Mac from the Fontlab company with a proprietary license and requiring a license fee from each user.

-- **[VOLT](http://www.microsoft.com/typography/VOLT.mspx):** `.vtp` files are used with this OpenType Layout (GPOS, GSUB) table editor, for Windows from Microsoft, with a proprietary license and free of charge

-- **[MS CacheTT](http://www.microsoft.com/typography/tools/tools.aspx):** Font engineering tool for VDMX, hdmx and LTSH tables, for Windows from Microsoft, with a proprietary license and free of charge

-- **[ttfautohint](http://www.freetype.org/ttfautohint/):** Auto-hinter, for all platforms, from the Freetype Project, with a libre license
+4. Type the following commands in the Command prompt window.
+Make sure that the AFDKO directory is included in your path.

+`tx -t1 EkMukta-Regular.ttf > EkMukta-Regular.pfa`

+This will convert the `.ttf`  font to a `.pfa` font.

+Use `maketof -h` to view the options available to you; choose the options you want as per your needs.
+We generally use
+`makeotf -f EkMukta-Regular.pfa -o EkMukta-Regular.otf -r -S -shw -ga -gs -rev`

+to generate the release version of the font.

 ### Branches and Pull Requests